mui/mui-x/docs/data/migration/migration-pickers-v7/migration-pickers-v7.md

 ## Removed types

-The following types are no longer exported by `@mui/x-date-pickers` and/or `@mui/x-date-pickers` pro.
+The following types are no longer exported by `@mui/x-date-pickers` and/or `@mui/x-date-pickers-pro`.
 If you were using them, you can replace them with the following code:

 - `UseDateFieldComponentProps`